 When you’re ready to find a flat, get on the Facebook groups.
 Before I arrived I joined some groups in Auckland and Wellington, just to get a vibe for the rent prices and what kind of accommodation I could expect for my budget.

 Be prepared to have roommates.
 Many, many, roommates.
 The cost of living in New Zealand is high, and there are no skyscraper condos with tiny individual apartments, so you’ll most likely be sharing a big beautiful Victorian house with 4 to 7 other people.
-Unless you’re coming over here with your recent lottery winnings, you will not be able to afford living alone.
+Unless you’re coming over here with your recent lottery winnings, you will not be able to afford to live alone.
+Know dat.

 You Need to Pay for Stuff!